Ernesto Cesàro: Work

 Cesàro's main contributions are in the field of differential geometry.
 His Lezioni di geometria intrinseca (Lessons in intrinsic geometry), written in 1894, explains in particular the construction of a fractal curve.
-After that, Cesàro also studied the "snowflake curve" of von Koch, continuous but not differentiable in any of its points.
+After that, Cesàro also studied the "snowflake curve" of von Koch, which is continuous but not differentiable in any of its points.

 Among his other works are Introduction to the mathematical theory of infinitesimal calculus (1893), Algebraic analysis (1894), Elements of infinitesimal calculus (1897).
 He proposed a possible definition of a limit of divergent sequence, known today as "Cesàro's sum," given by the limit of the mean of the sequence partial terms' sum.